 Excess carbon dioxide levels can also cause drowsiness, headaches, and many other issues – none conducive to good health.
 Since we tend not to consider carbon dioxide levels, we rarely consider how they can impact us – however, they can affect us significantly.

 Carbon dioxide concentrations act as a proxy for the risk of COVID-19 transmission.
-Assuming you are in a public space, a doubling in carbon dioxide concentrations indicates twice the chance of contracting COVID-19.
-For example, on a bus with 800ppm, you have twice the chance of catching COVID-19 compared to ambient levels (just over 400ppm).
+Assuming you are in a shared space, a doubling in carbon dioxide concentration indicates twice the chance of contracting COVID-19.
+For example, on a bus with 800 ppm (about 400 ppm above ambient), you have twice the chance of catching COVID-19 compared to 600 ppm (200 ppm above ambient).

-A carbon dioxide monitor will allow you to see into a world that you otherwise can’t.
-It will allow you to know when this invisible gas is changing how you feel and when better ventilation is needed.
-Even further, if you want to use it as a portable device, it will let you see the COVID-19 (and other airborne viruses) risk at any given moment.
+A carbon dioxide monitor will allow you to see into a world you otherwise can’t.
+It will let you know when this invisible gas changes how you feel and when better ventilation is needed.
+Even further, if you want to use it as a portable device, it will let you understand the COVID-19 (and other airborne viruses) risk at any moment.

 Carbon dioxide monitors are a relatively niche device; not everyone needs one.
-However, after using the device for a few weeks, I found it incredibly useful.
-Not only have I learnt where high-risk areas are and where I should be donning my mask (for COVID-19), but I’ve also learnt what rooms in my house need more ventilation and have been able to improve the air quality in them.
+However, I’ve found it incredibly useful after using the device daily for over a year.
+Not only have I learnt where high-risk areas are and where I should be donning my mask (for COVID-19 and other airborne illnesses), but I’ve also learnt what rooms in my house need more ventilation and have been able to improve their air quality.

 Monitoring carbon dioxide levels and acting on the information is incredibly beneficial.
 Like indoor air pollution monitors, which monitor the particulate matter and VOCs, I recommend a portable device such as the Aranet4 Home for anyone wanting to improve the quality of the air they breathe.
 It really can change how you live and especially how you feel.